Skip to main content

 1. Gratuity

-A lump-sum payment at the end of a fixed-term contract exceeding 12 months.
+A lump-sum payment at the end of a qualifying fixed-term contract - typically one exceeding 12 months, though shorter contracts may qualify depending on the terms of employment.
 Minimum 25% of total basic pay earned during the contract.
 Governed by Section 73 of the Employment Code Act 2019.

-• Who qualifies: Employees on fixed-term contracts longer than 12 months
+• Who qualifies: Employees on fixed-term contracts - typically those longer than 12 months, though shorter contracts may qualify depending on the terms of employment

 • When it applies: Contract expiry, early termination, mutual agreement, or redundancy